Santiagus/C--/readme.md

 Playground to test C++ related stuff.

-This is a list of SW I am currently using or those tools I have in mind to check/use soon.
+This is a list of SW I use or those tools I have in mind to check/use soon.
 Obviously there are plenty of alternatives, so I reduced the list to the ones I am more interested about.

-## Source Control
+## Source Control / IDE
 * [GitHub](https://github.com/)
 * [Visual Studio Online](https://vscode.dev/)